Publication Type

 Abstract

-This study investigates the short-term impacts of unemployment in Singapore, a setting without public unemployment insurance.
-Using monthly panel data from the Singapore Life Panel, we analyze dynamic effects on major life outcomes such as income, spending, health, and subjective well-being over two years post-unemployment.
-Our findings reveal substantial initial earnings losses with incomplete recovery, as income remains 50.6% below pre-unemployment levels after 24 months.
-Despite this persistent income gap, consumption responses are modest, with total household expenditure decreasing by 13–17% over two years.
-The two-year marginal propensity to consume is about 0.2 which is smaller than estimates in countries with more extensive social insurance, suggesting robust self-insurance mechanisms.
-We observe increased retirement and self-employment but no significant spousal earnings response.
-While health status remains largely unchanged, we find substantial declines in life satisfaction.
-Our study provides insights into unemployment dynamics in a UI-free environment, suggesting modest welfare gains from introducing unemployment benefits in Singapore.
+This study investigates the short-term impacts of unemployment among older workers (aged 50–62) in Singapore, a setting with-out public unemployment insurance.
+Using monthly panel data from the Singapore Life Panel, we analyse dynamic effects onmajor life outcomes such as income, spending, health, and subjective wellbeing over 2 years post-unemployment.
+Our findingsreveal substantial initial earnings losses with incomplete recovery: income remains 50.7% below pre-unemployment levels after24 months.
+Despite this persistent income gap, total household expenditure declines by 9.8% on average over 2 years (rangingfrom 7% to 16% across months).
+The implied two-year marginal propensity to consume is about 0.182, smaller than estimates incountries with more extensive social insurance, consistent with partial self-insurance mechanisms.
+We observe increased retire-ment and self-employment but no significant spousal earnings response.
+While health status remains largely unchanged, we findsubstantial declines in life satisfaction.

 Keywords